 The county of Northamptonshire boasted a Lada dealer in three of its major towns; Northampton, Kettering and Wellingborough.
 And they were all a haven for fans of these lumbering Russian boxes.
 Mine was a one-owner car with full service history in a nice shade of light red – almost the same colour as BL Cinnabar, and I loved it.

 In the past I have slated the hatchback Lada – the Samara – and rightly so, as it was everything the Riva was not.
-The Samara was badly made, flimsy and quite literally, had no brakes, whereby the Riva pretended to be nothing more than a method of simple honest mobile transport that was one notch up on the class-o-meter than queuing for the bus.
-The former Top Gear presenter Quentin Willson perfectly summed the Riva as ‘the epitome of anti establishment motoring’, and he was spot on with his analogy.
-I grew very fond of my Riva very quickly and for someone who at the time was working as a mechanic, the Lada Riva was the perfect car for honing those roadside tinkering tactics.
+The Samara was badly made, flimsy and, quite literally, had no brakes, whereas the Riva pretended to be nothing more than a method of simple honest mobile transport which was one notch up on the class-o-meter from queuing for the bus.
+The former Top Gear presenter Quentin Willson perfectly summed the Riva up as ‘the epitome of anti-establishment motoring’, and he was spot on with his analogy.
+I grew very fond of my Riva very quickly and, for someone who at the time was working as a mechanic, the Lada Riva was the perfect car for honing those roadside tinkering tactics.

-The level of equipment was amazing considering these things only cost 15 bob when new, the tool kit was staggering too.
-Your average Montego at that time featured a jack, wheel brace and odd looking piece of bent metal for removing the wheel trims but with the Riva, you got that little bit more.
-Buckled up in the boot lived a leatherette roll upon after unhooking and strapping featured:
+The level of equipment was amazing considering these things only cost 15 bob when new, the tool kit was staggering, too.
+Your average Montego at that time featured a jack, wheel brace and odd looking piece of bent metal for removing the wheel trims but, with the Riva, you got that little bit more.
+Buckled up in the boot lived a leatherette roll which after unhooking and strapping, contained: